Argentina: Missing sub could be out of oxygen soon

 - Argentine navy lost contact with ARA San Juan sub nearly a week ago

-- Multination search for sub and 44-member crew enters critical phase
+- Multinational search for sub and 44-member crew is in critical phase

+Mar del Plata, Argentina (CNN)Worried relatives of 44 missing Argentine submariners were comforted Tuesday by banners and the support of countrymen who gathered outside a naval base here.
+For now, all they can do is wait, hope and pray the crew will be rescued.

+But time may not be on their side.
+In a worst-case scenario, the submarine ARA San Juan may run out of oxygen by Wednesday -- if it has been unable to garner a fresh supply of air at the surface.

+"It's really emotional to see these people here, the people are here for us and we appreciate it," said Malvina Bacheco, whose brother is on board and has been in the navy for more than two decades.
+"This is the most important thing."
+She did not name her brother.

-(CNN)An Argentine navy submarine that's been missing for nearly a week may soon run out of oxygen if it hasn't surfaced, the country's navy says -- a scenario giving urgency to a multinational search for the vessel and its 44-member crew off Argentina's South Atlantic coast.
+The ARA San Juan has been missing for nearly a week, giving urgency to a multinational search amid worries about the oxygen supply.

-The navy lost contact with the ARA San Juan submarine on November 15, shortly after the vessel's captain reported a failure in the battery system while the sub was submerged, the Argentine military has said.
+The Argentine navy lost contact with the ARA San Juan submarine on November 15, shortly after the vessel's captain reported a failure in the battery system while the sub was submerged off Argentina's South Atlantic coast, the military has said.

-Ships and aircraft from at least seven nations have been scouring parts of the South Atlantic for the sub.
-On Tuesday, three vessels will move to an expanded search area, Argentine navy spokesman Enrique Balbi said.
+Ships and aircraft from at least seven nations have been scouring the ocean for the sub.
+On Tuesday, three vessels were to move to an expanded search area, Argentine navy spokesman Enrique Balbi said.

-"The search area is two times the size of Buenos Aires," Balbi said Tuesday.
+"The search area is two times the size of Buenos Aires," Balbi said.

-A day earlier, the spokesman said the search had entered a critical phase because the ARA San Juan crew's oxygen could run out by Wednesday in one of the worst-case scenarios.
+A day earlier, the spokesman said the search had entered a critical phase because the ARA San Juan crew's oxygen could run out by Wednesday.

 Under normal circumstances, the vessel has sufficient fuel, water, oil and oxygen to operate for weeks without external help, Balbi said, and the vessel could "snorkel" -- or raise a tube to the surface -- "to charge batteries and draw fresh air for the crew."
-The oxygen situation also could be helped, even if the vessel bobs adrift on the surface with the hatch open.
+The oxygen situation could be helped, even if the vessel bobs adrift on the surface with the hatch open.

 But if the sub doesn't surface, oxygen might last only seven days, Balbi said.
-The vessel was submerged when the navy last made contact with it, and Tuesday would mark the sixth full day of the its disappearance.
+The vessel was submerged when the navy last made contact with it.

 "This phase of search and rescue is critical," Balbi said Monday.
 "This is why we are deploying all resources with high-tech sensors.
 We welcome the help we have received to find them."